zachpino/comm-workshop-s18/week12/reproj.md

 ##### Unusual Projections

 Of course, just because some government agencies are forced to use State Plane projections doesn't mean our visualization must.
 Many different projections exist that exemplify different spatial properties: direction, area, orientation, and/or shape.
-In addition, some projections exist [just to be beautiful](https://www.jasondavies.com/maps/gingery/), ease 3d assembly from a [developable pattern](https://en.wikipedia.org/wiki/Dymaxion_map), or provide [bias-shattering and unexpected views of the world](https://en.wikipedia.org/wiki/South-up_map_orientation).
+In addition, some projections exist [just to be beautiful](https://www.jasondavies.com/maps/gingery/), ease 3d assembly from a [developable pattern](https://en.wikipedia.org/wiki/Dymaxion_map), more clearly represent [the places humans inhabit](https://en.wikipedia.org/wiki/Robinson_projection) and distort the oceans and uninhabited areas, or provide [bias-shattering and unexpected views of the world](https://en.wikipedia.org/wiki/South-up_map_orientation).
 The choice of projection can be one driven by a persuasive, or visual, goal.

 [Jason Davies data visualization work](https://www.jasondavies.com) offers many great examples of unusual projections that attract viewers into examining and reconsidering the otherwise familiar contours of the Earth.